Kinematic Lie Algebras From Twistor Spaces: Abstract

 \section{Abstract}

-We analyze theories with color--kinematics duality from an algebraic perspective and find that any such theory has an underlying $\BVbox$-algebra structure.
-Conversely, we show that any theory with a $\BVbox$-algebra structure features a kinematic Lie algebra that controls interaction vertices, both on- and off-shell.
-We explain that the archetypal example of a theory with $\BVbox$-algebra structure is Chern--Simons theory, for which the resulting kinematic Lie algebra is isomorphic to the Schouten--Nijenhuis algebra on multivector fields.
-The $\BVbox$-algebra structure implies the known color--kinematics duality of Chern--Simons theory.
-Similarly, we show that holomorphic and Cauchy--Riemann (CR) Chern--Simons theories come with $\BVbox$-algebra structures and that, on the appropriate twistor spaces, these theories organize and identify kinematic Lie algebras for self-dual and full Yang--Mills theories, as well as the currents of any field theory with a twistorial description.
+We analyze theories with color--kinematics duality from an algebraic perspective and find that any such theory has an underlying $\BVbox$-algebra, extending the ideas of Reiterer~\cite{Reiterer:2019dys}.
+Conversely, we show that any theory with a $\BVbox$-algebra features a kinematic Lie algebra that controls interaction vertices, both on- and off-shell.
+We explain that the archetypal example of a theory with a $\BVbox$-algebra is Chern--Simons theory, for which the resulting kinematic Lie algebra is isomorphic to the Schouten--Nijenhuis algebra on multivector fields.
+The $\BVbox$-algebra implies the known color--kinematics duality of Chern--Simons theory.
+Similarly, we show that holomorphic and Cauchy--Riemann Chern--Simons theories come with $\BVbox$-algebras and that, on the appropriate twistor spaces, these theories organize and identify kinematic Lie algebras for self-dual and full Yang--Mills theories, as well as the currents of any field theory with a twistorial description.
 We show that this result extends to the loop level under certain assumptions.